poanetwork/poa-popa/README.md

     uint64 public total_confirmed;
 ```

 * contract has `owner` which is the account that sent the transaction to deploy the contract.

-This account is also used by the server to create signatures.
-Therefore, it needs to be unlocked.
-In `utils/start_rpc.sh` predefined `0xdbde11e51b9fcc9c455de9af89729cf37d835156` is used.
-You can use another unlocked account, however you'd need to change `signer` property in `web-dapp/server-config.js` to your account's address and `sender` property in `utils/utils-config.js`.
+* contract has `signer` which is the account that is used to calculate signatures on server-side and validate parameters from contract-side.
+By default when contract is created, `signer` is set to `owner`.
+You can change it later with `set_signer` method.

 * main methods are
 ```
     function register_address(
         string name,
-        string country, string state, string city, string location, string zip, bytes32 confirmation_code_sha3, uint8 sig_v, bytes32 sig_r, bytes32 sig_s)
+        string country, string state, string city, string location, string zip, uint256 price_wei,
+        bytes32 confirmation_code_sha3, uint8 sig_v, bytes32 sig_r, bytes32 sig_s)
-    public
+    public payable
  ```
  used to register a new address, and
  ```